Guess What Hackers Are Targeting Now – Water Systems

 - US authorities warn state governors that foreign hackers might be planning to take down their state’s water and sewage systems

-- The threat actors have been identified as a hacker group working with Iran’s Revolutionary Guards and China’s state-backed hacker group called Volt Typhoon
+- Threat actors have been identified as a hacker group working with Iran’s Revolutionary Guards and China’s state-backed hacker group called Volt Typhoon

 The US government recently discovered that hackers are now targeting water and sewage tank systems.
 State governments have already been warned about this.